-Bluehost Self-Managed VPS: How to Install LAMP Stack
+Bluehost Self-Managed VPS: Reimage Your Server for LAMP Stack Installation

-The LAMP stack—Linux, Apache, MySQL, and PHP—is one of the most popular platforms for hosting dynamic websites and web applications.
-If you have a Bluehost Self-Managed VPS, you can use the Bluehost Account Manager to easily install and manage these components.
-This article will guide you step-by-step on how to install the LAMP stack using the Bluehost Account Manager interface.
+The LAMP Stack—Linux, Apache, MySQL, and PHP—is one of the most popular platforms for hosting dynamic websites and web applications.
+If you have a Bluehost Self-Managed VPS, you can use the Bluehost Portal to easily install and manage these components.
+This article will guide you step-by-step on how to install the LAMP stack using the Bluehost Portal.

 What is the LAMP Stack?